mrmelon54/ktane-solver/docs.md

 // Ports
-bombinfo.portplates // returns an array of portplates bombinfo.ports.<port name> // returns an integer of the number of ports
+bombinfo.portplates // returns an array of portplates bombinfo.ports.<port name> // returns an integer of the number of ports bombinfo.ports.all // returns an integer
+// valid port names are "parallel", "dvid", "stereorca", "ps2", "rj45" and "serial"
 ```

 __**Portplates List**__